Information We Collect

 - Web Beacons.
 Web beacons are small strings of code that provide a method for delivering a graphic image on a Web page or in an email message for the purpose of transferring data.
 You can disable the ability of Web beacons to capture information by blocking cookies.

 While we take reasonable measures to protect the information you submit via the Site and Services against loss, theft and unauthorized use, disclosure, or modification, we cannot guarantee its absolute security.
 Please keep your password secure.
+Do not share your password with anyone else.
 No Internet or email transmission is ever fully secure or error free.
 You should use caution whenever submitting information online and take special care in deciding with which information you provide us.

 Links to Other Sites